 The Impact Litigation Clinic focuses on federal appellate and other important cases, likely involving students working in teams of two on cases representing an indigent client before the United States Court of Appeals for the Second Circuit, or amicus briefs before other federal courts of appeals or the New Jersey Supreme Court.
 Students will brief and likely argue cases before the Second Circuit that the court has determined present important and potentially meritorious issues warranting appointment of pro bono counsel, or provide counsel in other important, law-reform appeals.

 This course provides an opportunity for stronger students who want to be challenged to refine their legal analysis, writing, and oral argument skills before practice or a clerkship.
 It is particularly appropriate for those who will have, or intend to apply for, a federal clerkship, or for any practice that will involve complex legal analysis and writing.
 Students will receive intensive personal supervision and training on what it takes to be a highly skilled legal thinker, writer, and courtroom disputant.

 This course, unlike the other clinics, is year-long.
 Students enroll for 2 credits in the fall semester (when students research and draft the opening brief, which is roughly 60% of the work for the year) and 3 credits in the spring semester (when students draft the reply brief and prepare for and present oral argument, which is roughly 40% of the work for the year).
 Students also engage in settlement discussions with opposing counsel and court personnel.
 (On occasion, students successfully negotiate and draft a settlement agreement, in which case they will argue the case before a panel of professors.)
-A two-hour seminar meets weekly throughout the year.
+A two-hour seminar meets twice weekly throughout the year.